-Command Team (I): All members of the team must be from the same Reserve Unit (RUIC), or supported Active command (AUIC).
-If the team has only three members from the same Reserve unit or Active supported command, then the remaining member will be randomly drawn from the pool of reserve new shooters.
+Command Team (I): All members of the team must be from the same Reserve Unit or the same Reserve Center.
+If the team has only three members from the same Reserve unit or Reserve center, then the remaining member will be randomly drawn from the pool of reserve new shooters.
 Note: Command Team must have a new shooter.

-Command Team (II): All members of the team must be from the same Reserve Center (NOSC).
+Command Team (II): All members of the team must be from the same Reserve Unit or the same Reserve Center.

 FTS will be considered reserves if they are responsible for the administrating of the same Reserve Center.
-If the team has only three members from the same reserve center (NOSC), then the remaining member will be randomly drawn from a pool of reserve new shooters.
+If the team has only three members from the same reserve unit or reserve center, then the remaining member will be randomly drawn from a pool of reserve new shooters.
 Note: Command Team must have a new shooter.